dralshehri/epiweeks/docs/index.rst

 --------

-Epidemiological weeks, commonly referred to as "epi weeks", are simply a standardized method of counting weeks as a period of time to group epidemiological events.
+Epidemiological weeks, commonly referred to as "epi weeks", are simply a standardized method for numbering weeks as a period of time to group epidemiological events.
 That allows the comparison of reported events for a given year or period of a year, with that of previous years.
 It also facilitates the comparison between countries.

+There are several systems for numbering weeks.
+The most common systems when it comes to epidemiological weeks are the CDC and ISO systems.
+The CDC system is used in countries including United States, Canada, Australia, India, Egypt, and Saudi Arabia.
+The ISO system is used in all European and most of Asian countries.

-The CDC defines epidemiological week (known as `MMWR week`_) as seven days beginning with Sunday and ending with Saturday.
-The ISO defines epidemiological week (known as `ISO week`_) as seven days beginning with Monday and ending with Sunday.
-In either case, the end of the first epidemiological week of the year by definition must fall at least four days into the year.
-Most years have 52 epidemiological weeks, but some have 53.
+The CDC defines the week (`MMWR week`_) as seven days beginning with Sunday and ending with Saturday.
+The ISO defines the week (`ISO week`_) as seven days beginning with Monday and ending with Sunday.
+In either case, the end of the first week of the year by definition must fall at least four days into the year.
+Week numbers range from 1 to 53 for year, although most years consist of 52 weeks.

 .. _`MMWR week`: https://wwwn.cdc.gov/nndss/document/MMWR_Week_overview.pdf
 .. _`ISO week`: https://en.wikipedia.org/wiki/ISO_week_date